ezakto/statiq/README.md

     </body>
     </html>

-Instead of using the `document` variable (which contains the entire page), you can define sections just like this:
+Instead of using the `document` variable, you can define block sections just like this:

     title: Multi column
     year: 2013